jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Looking in mirror - horrified at how bad it looks
 - [ ] "This will never work"
 - [ ] But it does work (everyone's old with bad eyesight)
+- Kyle, with wig: "I look like grandma after a bad perm—smells like mothballs and regret."
+- Zack, applying makeup: "This foundation's thicker than my ex's lies—hope it covers my boner."
+- Kyle, in clothes: "These pants are looser than a hooker's morals."
+- Zack, practicing walk: "Hunch like this?
+Feels like I'm smuggling a hard-on."
+- Kyle, mirror: "We look like death—bet we'd still get laid in this place!"

 ### Training Montage as Old People
 - [ ] First time using facility in disguise